Abdul-AA/Drug-Sentiment-Analysis/README.md

 - **Review Volume**: There was a substantial increase in the number of reviews over time, peaking around 2015.
 This indicates a growing user engagement and reporting on birth control experiences perhaps because people are getting more educated on the different contraceptive methods that are available.
 - **Sentiment Shifts**: The proportion of negative reviews increased significantly over the years, indicating that more users experienced adverse effects or were motivated to report negative experiences.
 The increase in negative sentiments over time calls for further investigation to determine whether this trend is due to more people adopting these medications, which could reveal variations in how different individuals react to the medications (pharmacodynamics).

-These insights offer invaluable perspectives for healthcare stakeholders, aiding in understanding user experiences and improving birth control drug options.

 ## Sentiment Analysis Technique